 Shortly before Male, the island Farukolhufushi appears, which was enlarged by filling it up and is supposed to accommodate the constantly growing population.

 The same day I traveled on to Sri Lanka, where I stayed for 10 days.
 Afterwards I wanted to fly to Gan and during another month I wanted to travel the south of the Maldives with the atolls Seenu, Gnaviyani and Gaafu Fhaalu.
-Shortly before the trip to Gan the hotel informed me about its closing and recommended me not to fly to Gan.
+Shortly before the trip to Gan the hotel informed me about its closing due to the pandemic and recommended me not to fly to Gan.
 To avoid travel restrictions such as possible forced quarantine, flight cancellations and entry bans, I decided to cancel my trip and return to Switzerland.
 Two days later I was already on the plane home, just in time before the closing of the airport in Colombo, Sri Lanka.

 This meant that the other planned destinations Abu Dhabi, Azerbaijan, Armenia and Georgia were also cancelled.
 I wanted to visit these countries from mid-April until the end of May.